seannyD/IntroToGitForTheLanguageSciences/Tutorials_source/tutorial1/Tutorial1.md

 In this tutorial, we'll learn the basics of the program git:

--  Initialise a repository,
+-  Initialise a repository
 -  Adding files to track
--  Making and committing changes.
+-  Making and committing changes
 -  Undoing and redoing (checkout and revert)